alisonstark/WinThreats-Toolbox/README.md

-# ETW Toolbox: PowerShell Event Log Analyzer
+# ETW Toolbox: Event Log Analyzer

 ## Overview

-The **ETW Toolbox** is a PowerShell-based tool designed to analyze Windows Event Logs using **Event Tracing for Windows (ETW)**.
-It provides functionalities to filter, detect, and log various system events, such as **DLL Hijacking**, through customized queries and filters.
+The **ETW Toolbox** is a Python-based tool designed to analyze Windows Event Logs using **Event Tracing for Windows (ETW)**.
+It provides functionalities to filter, detect, and log various system events, such as **DLL Hijacking**, through customized queries and filters, as well as saving results to a CSV file.

 This tool is an essential utility for those working with **Sysmon Logs** and **Windows Event Logs**, particularly for security analysts and anyone interested in **Windows-based security monitoring**.